 - (2) An assessment of property based on market value - (a) must be prepared using mass appraisal, - (b) must be an estimate of the value of the fee simple estate in the property, and - (c) must reflect typical market conditions for properties similar to that property. - 4(1) The valuation standard for a parcel of land is - (a) market value, or - (b) if the parcel is used for farming operations, agricultural use value.

 Position of the Parties

-Issue #1: What is the correct quality classification for the subject property: the assessed B or the requested B-?
+Issue #1: What is the correct Rental Rate to apply to the subject property: the assessed \$22 or the requested \$21 psf?

-Complainant's Position on Issue #1:
+Complainant's Position: